rhodebump/forgebiz-closings-v1/wordpress/plugins/forgebiz-closings/readme.txt

 = Does this plugin call any remote servers or services =

 No, this plugin is completely self-contained and does not need anything besides your wordpress instance.

+ == Changelog ==

+This is a first edition of the plugin.
+Not applicable yet.

+ == Upgrade Notice ==

+This is a first edition of the plugin.
+Not applicable yet.

+ == Screenshots ==

+1. View registers (locations)
+2. Customize labels for match your business needs
+3. Search for closings
+4. Create a closing